FLAP Canada's Annual Bird Layout at the ROM

 MAKE YOUR HOME SAFE FOR BIRDS

 Now that winter is upon us, our bird feeders will be busier than ever.
 With this increase in activity comes an increase in bird collisions with your home windows.
 You can help reduce, and in some cases eliminate this threat with easy and inexpensive window treatments.
-First start by adopting the following tips:
+Start by visiting our collision prevention page.

 OUR MISSION: Working to safeguard migratory birds in the urban environment through education, policy development, research, rescue and rehabilitation.